WWE News: John Cena Tweets Odd Hints On His Future In Pro Wrestling

 — John Cena (@JohnCena) April 7, 2020

-PW Torch is reporting that this second tweet has had fans speculating about Cena’s future with WWE.
-Nothing has been confirmed, but that tweet has had fans talking, and Cena didn’t help matters with his post on Tuesday.
+PW Mania reported that this second tweet had fans speculating about Cena’s future with WWE.
+Nothing is confirmed, but that tweet has had fans talking, and Cena didn’t help matters with another post on Tuesday.

 While it was cryptic as well, this one seemed a bit more final.